acl-org/conference-handbook/my-project/docs/index.md

 # Conference Handbook

 This handbook provides information on the organization of *ACL conferences* (including ACL, EACL, NAACL-HLT, AACL, and EMNLP), while it is also partially applicable to other ACL-related events (e.g. workshops).

-The ACL conference officer is mainly responsible for maintaining this handbook, while it is encouraged for conference chairs to send pull requests for updating the contents of each document.
-A large part of this handbook is borrowed from the [old version of the conference handbook](https://aclweb.org/adminwiki/index.php/Conference_Handbook), while significantly reorganized and updated to follow the latest information of ACL conferences.
+A large part of this handbook is borrowed from the [old version of the conference handbook](https://aclweb.org/adminwiki/index.php/Conference_Handbook), and significantly reorganized and updated to follow the latest information of ACL conferences.

+The ACL conference officer is mainly responsible for maintaining this handbook.
+The source of the handbook is put in the [github repository](https://github.com/acl-org/conference-handbook).
+It is encouraged for conference chairs to send pull requests for updating the contents of each document.

 ## ACL Policies